pyladiespdx/zombies/zombie.md

 Another mother's breaking heart is taking over the violence causes silence

-We must be mistaken
+We must be tasty

-It's the same old thing since 1916
+It's the same old thing since 1816

-In your head in your head
+For your head for your head

-Their still fighting
+They're still fighting

-With their tanks and their bombs
+With their teeth and their jaws

-And their bombs and their guns
+And their jaws and their claws

-In your head in your head they are dying
+For your head for your head they are dying